Meekunn/EHC-React-Project/README.md

-# Getting Statrted with EHC-React-Project
+# Getting Started with EHC-React-Project

 1. Clone the repository to your local machine.
 You can watch [this video](https://www.youtube.com/watch?v=fQLK8Ib_SKk&list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR&index=10) on how to clone a repository.
 2. Wait till you are assigned a task.